yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2023-05-25-Bayesian-Posterior-Sampling.md

 </div>

 ##### Markov Chain Monte Carlo
-We can also use Monte Carlo method to draw enough samples to estimate the posterior.
+We can also use Monte Carlo methods to draw enough samples to estimate the posterior.
 However, it is almost always impossible to directly do so.
-As a solution, we can use Markov Chain Monte Carlo (MCMC), which aimed at simulating a Markov chain whose stationary distribution is the target posterior densities.
+As a solution, we can use Markov Chain Monte Carlo (MCMC), which is aimed at simulating a Markov chain whose stationary distribution is the target posterior densities.
 And guess what, we only need _unnormalized_ probability density (e.g. $p(x,z)$) to simulate the chain!

 The ultimate goal of this series of posts is to learn various MCMC techniques exactly!